 2. Choosing an Attorney for a Chapter 7 Bankruptcy

 One of the questions that we are constantly asked is, how do you choose the right attorney?
 I would suggest that you research and check on the credentials of the attorney.
 You want to make sure in Georgia that, if you’re choosing an attorney to file a Chapter 7 bankruptcy, that attorney has experience in Chapter 7 bankruptcies, Chapter 13 bankruptcies, and what we call consumer bankruptcies.
 You want to make sure that they know all the ins and out, that they know the trustee, that they know the judges, that they know the rules so that you’re not caught unprepared.

 One of the questions that we always want to know is how a bankruptcy in Georgia is going to help our clients.
 In a Chapter 7 situation, a Chapter 7 liquidates or eliminates all unsecured debt such as credit cards, such as personal bills, such as medical bills, delinquent rent, things like that.
 Now, if you’re going to keep your car, or keep your house, or keep your apartment, of course, you have to keep the current payments made.
 It doesn’t discharge any debts that are current after the filing of a bankruptcy.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about these Chapter 7 bankruptcy tips?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about these Chapter 7 bankruptcy tips?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.